ecmwf/IonBeam/docs/domain.rst

      - Stored under the correcting record's tag; earlier deliveries kept
      - A revisable window rebuilds and the later-arrived record's row wins; a sealed window keeps its published values

-A correction reaches published datasets through the ordinary rebuild path: the ingestion operation that carried it publishes claims like any other, the fresh record ids change the desired hash of every window they landed rows in, and a revisable window rebuilds through the fold.
-A window past its retention floor keeps its published values; the correction stays queryable in the time-series database but is not folded into the sealed dataset.
+A correction uses the normal revision path.
+Its ingestion operation publishes claims, and the new record identifiers change the desired hash of each affected window.
+Revisable windows are rebuilt and the fold selects the corrected rows.
+Final windows retain their published values; the correction remains in the time-series database until retention removes it.

 Dataset Builder
 ---------------

-Builders are workers that lease due windows from the shared build queue and materialise them as Arrow datasets.
+Builders lease due windows from the shared build queue and materialise them as Arrow datasets.
 Every builder replica polls the same queue.
-The atomic lease guarantees a window is built by one replica at a time, and a lease left behind by a crashed builder expires and returns the window to the queue (see :ref:`architecture:Scaling`).
+An atomic lease assigns a window to one replica at a time.
+If that replica stops before completing the build, the lease expires and the window returns to the queue (see :ref:`architecture:Scaling`).

 Build Order
 ~~~~~~~~~~~

-The queue is a sorted set scored by each window's eligibility time.
-A claim takes the earliest-eligible window whose time has passed; windows scheduled for the future are invisible to builders until they come due.
-Since a first build's eligibility is ``window.end + settle``, historical backlogs are processed before recent windows.
+The queue is a sorted set ordered by eligibility time.
+A builder claims the earliest eligible window whose time has passed.
+Future windows remain unavailable until their eligibility time.
+Since first builds use ``window.end + settle``, older eligible windows are processed before newer ones.

 Build Process
 ~~~~~~~~~~~~~

 For each leased window:

-1. Retrieve the desired record set and check ``desired_hash`` against ``observed_hash``; release the lease if they already match
+1. Retrieve the desired record set and compare ``desired_hash`` with ``observed_hash``.
+If they match, release the lease without rebuilding.
-2. Query InfluxDB for exactly the desired records' rows in ``[window.start, window.end)``, streamed batch-by-batch without a server-side sort, keeping heavy work out of the database
+2. Query InfluxDB for the desired records in ``[window.start, window.end)``.
+Results are streamed in batches without a server-side sort.
-3. Verify every desired record's rows were reachable — anything less means the hot store lost or expired data, and the build defers rather than publish a partial record set
+3. Verify that every desired record is available.
+If data has expired or is otherwise unavailable, defer the build instead of publishing a partial result.
-4. Fold: collapse to one row per observation identity, the latest-arrived record winning
+4. Apply the build fold, retaining the latest-arriving row for each observation identity.
 5. Sort by time in the builder's own memory, convert to Arrow RecordBatches matching the canonical schema, and write to the arrow store under the window's deterministic key
 6. Append the build to the window's manifest (see :ref:`domain:Window Manifests`)
 7. Publish a ``DataSetAvailableEvent`` with the dataset location, marked final when the window is past its retention floor
 8. Update ``observed_hash`` and release the lease

-Every published build passes through the fold — there is no other path to the canonical store.
-A window with no desired records has nothing to build and settles without publishing.
+The fold is applied to every published build.
+A window with no desired records does not produce a dataset.

-If the build fails (database timeout, storage error, an unreachable record set), the window is rescheduled and retried with exponential backoff; after repeated failures it is dropped and picked up again by the next claim that changes its content.
+If a database timeout, storage error, or unavailable record set prevents a build, the window is rescheduled with exponential backoff.
+After repeated failures, it is removed from the queue.
+A later claim that changes the window's content schedules it again.

 Window Manifests
 ~~~~~~~~~~~~~~~~

-Coordination state expires with the hot period, so each build also records durable provenance twice: its own entry is embedded in every build file's Parquet footer (schema metadata key ``ionbeam.build``), and the window's full build history lives under the dataset's ``_manifests/`` prefix (underscore-prefixed so standard dataset discovery skips it), each entry naming its build's exact file set.
-The manifest holds the window's identity, the declared schema of the latest build, and one entry per build: version, build time, record-set hash, schema hash, composition mode, row count, finality, software version, and the ingestion records folded in with their claimed spans and arrival times.
+Coordination state expires with the hot-store retention period, so durable provenance is stored with each build.
+The build entry appears in the Parquet footer under the ``ionbeam.build`` schema metadata key.
+The window's full build history is stored under the dataset's ``_manifests/`` prefix, which standard dataset discovery ignores.

+The manifest identifies the window and records the schema of its latest build.
+Each build entry includes its version, build time, record-set hash, schema hash, composition mode, row count, finality, software version, file set, and contributing ingestion records.

 The manifest is written after the build's files.
 A crash between the writes leaves the manifest one build behind; the next rebuild rewrites both.